fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 - Allows for in-depth analysis of account activity over time
 </details>

-## Key features of the Transactions by Account Report
+## Key features of the Transactions by Account report

 This report stands out for its comprehensive multi-currency support: